History of the Stonehouse factory

 The Stonehouse factory has its origins as a subsidiary of the Hoffman Manufacturing Company whose main facility was at Chelmsford in Essex.

+In the 1930’s, because of the strategic importance of bearings, it was decided that a facility in Stonehouse should be established out of the range of the Luftwaffe.
 The Stonehouse site was also a strategic location from an industrial point of view.
-The site was on the junction of the Great Western railway, running east to west, and the Midland railway running North to South, giving good connections to both London, the parent factory in Chelmsford and the industrial centres of the Midlands.
+The site was on the junction of the Great Western Railway, running East to West, and the Midland Railway running North to South, giving good connections to both London, the parent factory in Chelmsford, and the industrial centres of the Midlands.

-The Stonehouse factory produced a wide range of bearings, ranging from Axle boxes for railway rolling stock, to ultra miniature bearings for gyroscopes, critical for navigation systems in the days before Satellite Navigation.
+The Stonehouse factory produced a wide range of bearings, ranging from axleboxes for railway rolling stock, to ultra-miniature bearings for gyroscopes, critical for navigation systems in the days before satellite navigation.